 In addition to traditional pegwood, there are also plastic variants available.
 These pre-shaped pegwoods offer convenience and are designed for specific tasks.
 However, they may not offer the same level of versatility and customization as their wooden counterparts.

 What is Pegwood Used for When Working on a Watch?

 Pegwood is an essential tool in the watchmaking process used for a variety of tasks that require precision.
 Throughout my own watchmaking experience, I have identified five main uses for pegwood.

-Firstly, it is ideal for cleaning jewel and non-jewel pivot holes effectively removing debris, dirt or oil residue to ensure smooth movement.
+Firstly, it is ideal for cleaning jewel and non-jewel pivot holes effectively removing debris, dirt, or oil residue to ensure smooth movement.
 Secondly, pegwood excels at scraping off oil and grime from watch parts.
 It is great for both during manual cleaning and in preparation for using cleaning machines or ultrasonic cleaners.

 Additionally, pegwood is useful for holding down parts, particularly springs, during disassembly and reassembly.
 This is because it ensures stability and control during intricate tasks.

 It is also great for the delicate process of removing and reinserting cap jewel springs.
 Plus, when tweezers may not be suitable, pegwood comes to the rescue.
-It an be used to gently nudge parts into place with care and accuracy.
+It can be used to gently nudge parts into place with care and accuracy.

-To cater to these diverse tasks, it is advisable to have 2-3 different shaped pegwood sticks.
+To cater to these diverse tasks, it is advisable to have 2-3 different-shaped pegwood sticks.
 For this, a suitable pen knife is also an essential watchmaking toolkit addition.
 It can be used for adapting and shaping the end of each pegwood stick which may require a pointed or flat edge.
 Whenever the tip becomes dirty or worn, a quick reshape will rejuvenate its functionality ensuring continued efficiency throughout the watchmaking process.

 Pegwood is very affordable with basic and branded options within a similar price range.
 You can expect to pay around $5 for a pack of basic watchmaker’s pegwood or up to $15 for a premium brand of the same size pack.
 This price will fluctuate depending on how many pieces of pegwood are in the pack.
 Packs usually come in packs of 10 or 24.